Solar thermal power systems use concentrated solar energy

 Source: Stock photography (copyrighted)

-In addition to the SEGS, many other parabolic trough solar power projects operate in the United States and around the world.
-The other parabolic-trough solar thermal electric projects in the United States and their net summer generation capacity and location are
+In addition to the SEGS 9, the other parabolic-trough solar thermal electric facilities operating in the United States as of December 2021, and their net summer electric generation capacity, location, and year of initial operation are:

-- Mojave Solar Project: a 280 MW, two-plant facility in Barstow, California
+- Mojave Solar Project: a 275 MW, two-plant facility in Barstow, California, that started operating in 2014

-- Genesis Solar Energy Project: a 250 MW, two-plant facility in Blythe, California
+- Genesis Solar Energy Project: a 250 MW, two-plant facility in Blythe, California, that started operating in 2013 and 2014

 Linear Fresnel reflectors